 3. Objectivity: interpretations and conclusions are solely based on facts, valid reasoning and data which are subject to verification;

-6. Openness with regard to the researchers’ own scientific work in discussions with other scientists, which is one of the key conditions of progress in science; also contributing to the development of knowledge by publishing research findings and sharing this knowledge with society as a whole;
+6. Openness with regard to the researchers’ own scientific work in discussions with other scientists, which is one of the key conditions of progress in science; also contributing to the development of knowledge by publishing research findings and sharing this knowledge with society at large;

-7. Transparency in the collection, the analysis and the interpretation of data, which is determined by the proper storage of empirical data and making them available through publications;
+7. Transparency in the collection, analysis and interpretation of data, which is determined by the proper storage of empirical data and making them available through publications;

 8. Responsibility towards research participants and objects, including the environment and the cultural property.
 Research on living creatures can be conducted only with due respect to human dignity and animals’ rights, with the permission of the appropriate bioethical commissions;

 9. Reliability in acknowledging the scientific achievements of other researchers by proper references to sources and truthful recognition of the contribution of other scientists, whether they are co-workers, competitors, or predecessors;

 10. Concern with the future generations of scientists manifested by teaching the ethical standards and norms to one’s students and subordinates;